Heath Hitler: Relationships and children

-Legal problems
+Legal issues

-At a June 3, 2013, court hearing, Hitler showed up in a Nazi uniform and said, "If they're good judges and they're good people, they'll look within, not what's on the outside."
+At a June 3, 2013, court hearing, Campbell appeared in a Nazi uniform and said, "If they're good judges and they're good people, they'll look within, not what's on the outside."

-Hitler was arrested on March 10, 2016, in Shippensburg, Pennsylvania.
-He was ordered held in lieu of $10,000 cash bond.
+Campbell was arrested on March 10, 2016 in Shippensburg, Pennsylvania and ordered held in lieu of $10,000 cash bond.
 He pleaded guilty in Superior Court to obstruction of justice and resisting arrest.
 He was sentenced to 180 days in jail and two years of probation.
 The charges stemmed from a report of domestic violence by Zito which she later recanted.

-Specifically, Zito said her injuries weren't inflicted by Hitler as she originally claimed.
-Rather, she said, he left after an argument and she was mad at him so she went to work in a shed.
-While in there she was throwing things around, and a shelf held up by a few nails fell on her, cutting her face, Zito said.
-She said this was in retaliation for his leaving her for another woman.
+Specifically, Zito said her injuries weren't inflicted by Campbell as she originally claimed.
+She said he left after an argument and she was mad at him so she went to work in a shed.
+While there, she was throwing things around, and a shelf held up by a few nails fell on her, cutting her face She said she'd claimed Hitler caused the injury in retaliation for his leaving her for another woman.
 Another account Zito gave was that she collided with Deborah: "Technically, when she hit me, it was my fault.
 I'm the one who slipped downstairs into her elbow.
 We were both on the stairs."

-Prosecutors proceeded without Zito's cooperation and charged him with aggravated assault.
+Prosecutors proceeded without Zito's cooperation and charged Hitler (then named Campbell) with aggravated assault.
 He was extradited to New Jersey after having been on the list of most-wanted fugitives.
-Although earlier news stories said that Campbell could not read, in August 2016, Campbell claimed to have written Mein Kampf III and IV while in jail and announced an intention to publish the new volumes after he finished working on them.
-In February 2017, on Valentine's Day, Hitler (then known as Heath Campbell) filed to high court to legally change his last name to Hitler.
-A hearing was held on March 24, and his name change was approved on May 8.
+Although earlier news stories said that he could not read, in August 2016 he claimed to have written Mein Kampf III and IV while in jail, and announced his intention to publish the new volumes after he finished working on them.
+In February 2017, on Valentine's Day, he filed to high court to legally change his last name to Hitler.
+A hearing was held on March 24 and the name change was approved on May 8.